 Why investing in SpaceX attracts so much investor interest

-A broader business model than it first appears
+A business model broader than it first appears

-Activity Role within the business Weight
+Activity Role within the company Weight

-🚀 Launches Space transport Historic foundation
+🚀 Launches Space transport Historical foundation

-📡 Starlink Global internet Core business driver
+📡 Starlink Global internet Core of the model

 🛡️ Defence Secure networks Growing